Pre and Post Nuptial Agreements. When would you use one?

 Combining the current practice and future guidelines, it is recommended that the following are observed:-

-- Ensure that any agreement that you draw up is contractually valid and enforceable (there are certain legal rules to be followed before a contract becomes legally valid).
+- Ensure that any agreement that you draw up is contractually valid and enforceable (there are certain legal rules to be followed before a contract becomes legally valid and it is therefore best to ensure it is drafted by a lawyer).

 - Ensure that the agreement is also drawn up in the format of a deed, and is executed as a deed.